8 Tool Maintenance Tips You Need to Follow

 Just a few simple steps can help keep your tools in great working condition.

 Always store tools in a dry, climate-controlled environment.
 Moist and dirty environments can cause hand tools to rust and dull, and storing power tools in damp areas can degrade electrical components and cause parts to corrode over time.
 While fitting power tools back into their cases can be a pain, the case will go a long way towards protecting its tool from the environment.
 If your socket wrench case is always a mess, here’s a way to keep it orderly.

-It might seem like overkill at first, but be sure that each of your power tools gets cleaned every time you finish using it.
+It might seem like overkill at first, but be sure you clean each of your power tools every time you finish using it.
 Cleaning methods will vary from tool to tool, but most of the time everyday cleaning can be as simple as wiping dirt and dust from the casing.
-Something as simple as a good wipe down will keep particles from building up and getting into your tool’s internal mechanisms.
+A good wipe down will keep particles from building up and getting into your tool’s internal mechanisms.
 Tighter areas like filters can be kept dust free with a few blasts from a can of compressed air.

 Batteries for your power tools are expensive.
 The good news is that proper care can extend the life of your batteries and keep your tools operating at their highest levels.
 Batteries should be stored in controlled environments where the temperature remains consistent.
-Heat kills battery performance, so don’t leave them in direct sunlight and always let them cool down after use and after charging.
-Also, try not to let your batteries drain completely before recharging, as this can degrade their lifespan.
+Heat kills battery performance, so don’t leave them in direct sunlight.
+Always let them cool down after use and after charging.
+And try not to let your batteries drain completely before recharging, as this can degrade their lifespan.

-Lubrication is an often neglected maintenance step that can really drag down tool performance, causing issues like chafing that can cause parts to quickly deteriorate.
-Most likely, each of your tools will have a section in their owner’s manual explaining proper lubrication practices.
+Lubrication is an often neglected maintenance step.
+Failure to keep up can significantly drag down tool performance, causing issues like chafing that can make parts deteriorate quickly.
+Most likely each of your tools has a section in their owner’s manual explaining proper lubrication practices.
 Follow the recommended steps to ensure that your power tools remain the well-oiled machines they are meant to be.

-Eventually, the sharpened tips of your saw blades and drill bits get worn down and dulled.
-When you use a dull bit or blade in a tool, you’re essentially forcing that tool to work even harder.
-By regularly sharpening bits and blades, you make it easier for your power tools to work through materials, putting less stress on the tool’s motor and extending its life.
+Eventually, the sharpened tips of your saw blades and drill bits become worn down and dulled.
+When you use a dull bit or blade, you’re essentially forcing that tool to work even harder.
+By regularly sharpening bits and blades, your power tools work through materials more efficiently, putting less stress on the tool’s motor and extending its life.

 A tool failing is not always a sign that it should be thrown out or replaced with a newer model.
-Sometimes, all that needs to happen to get a tool back in working condition is the replacement of an essential part, like a drive belt or a carbon brush.
-Many manufacturers have sections on their website dedicated to selling replacement parts; and if you’re not comfortable replacing the parts yourself, some home improvement stores like The Home Depot offer tool repair services.
+Sometimes, all it needs is the replacement of an essential part, like a drive belt or a carbon brush.
+Many manufacturers have sections on their website dedicated to selling replacement parts.
+If you’re not comfortable replacing the parts yourself, some home improvement stores like The Home Depot offer tool repair services.